m5stack/m5-docs/docs/en/uiflow/introduction.md

 >1.Single press the red start button on the side of the M5GO, When the logo appears press the button-A quickly to enter the WiFi setup menu.Select change wi-fi connect and then connect to the M5GO's access point with your computer or mobile device (The access point will look something like "M5Stack-xxxx")

->2.Once you have connected to your M5GO's access point you can enter the wifi settings page by scanning the QR code or by entering __192.168.4.1__ into your browser.
+>2.Once you have connected to your M5GO's access point you can enter the WIFI setup page by scanning the QR code or by entering __192.168.4.1__ into your browser.
 Then you have arrived at the page choose your home wifi network from the list, enter your password and click configure

 ><img src="/image/base/1.png" width="15%"> &nbsp;&nbsp;<img src="/image/base/2.png" width="60%">